mnemnion/orb/doc/md/notes/grym.md

 ### grym knit

-  This generates =/src/= from =/org/=.
+  This generates `/src/` from `/org/`.

 ### grym weave

-  This generates =/doc/= from =/org/=.
+  This generates `/doc/` from `/org/`.

 ### grym unravel

-  This regenerates =/org/= from =/src/=.
+  This regenerates `/org/` from `/src/`.

 ### grym invert

-  This takes a directory called =/src/= and creates an =/org/= from it, as best it's able.
+  This takes a directory called `/src/` and creates an `/org/` from it, as best it's able.

-This being a rough-and-ready kind of operation, if we find anything at all in =/org/= before we start, we'll copy it over somewhere temporary.
+This being a rough-and-ready kind of operation, if we find anything at all in `/org/` before we start, we'll copy it over somewhere temporary.

 ### grym init

-  This checks for the codex directory structure and if it finds one writes a =.grym= file in the home directory.
-This will almost certainly turn into a directory, the question is whether that =.git= style organization is under =.bridge= or both that and =.grym=.
+  This checks for the codex directory structure and if it finds one writes a `.grym` file in the home directory.
+This will almost certainly turn into a directory, the question is whether that `.git` style organization is under `.bridge` or both that and `.grym`.

 I want to give it a chance to just be a config file.